First-Principles Calculation of Superconducting $T_c$ in Superhard B-C-N Metals

 Often times, it suffices to estimate the $T_c$ of phonon-mediated superconductors by Allen-Dynes equation~\cite{allen1975transition}:

 The logarithmic average frequency $\omega_{log}$ is defined as:

-The Coulomb pseudopotential $\mu^{*}$ entering the Allen-Dynes equation is an effective parameter describing the effects of Coulomb repulsion on superconductivity. $\mu^{*}$ is found to range between 0.1 and 0.2 for many BCS superconductors.
-We use $\mu^{*}=0.1$ for all the systems under study.
-As shown later, solutions of the anisotropic Eliashberg gap equations for MgB$_2$ using $\mu^{*}=0.1$ lead to a $T_c \sim 40$ K in good agreement with the experiments.
+The Coulomb pseudopotential $\mu^{*}$ entering the Allen-Dynes equation is an effective parameter describing the effects of Coulomb repulsion on superconductivity.
+In the literature~\cite{EPW_Giustino2017}, a relatively wide range of $\mu^{*} \sim 0.1-0.3$ is commonly considered when evaluating the superconducting $T_c$.
+As shown below, our choice of $\mu^{*} = 0.1$ yields a theoretical $T_c \sim40$ K for MgB$_2$, which is in close agreement with experiment.
+However, because $\mu^{*}$ can vary between compounds, the $T_c$ computed with $\mu^{*} = 0.1$ may be overestimated and thus likely represents as an upper bound for the actual experimental $T_c$ of B-C-N materials.

 Table $\ref{tab:SC_properties}$ summarizes the calculated $\lambda$, $\omega_{log}$, and the superconducting transition temperature $T_{c, AD}$ using the Allen-Dynes equation (Eq. \ref{eqn:ad_tc}) with $\mu^*=0.1$.
 BC$_{5}$ achieves a much higher $T_{c,AD}$ compared to the other compounds under study.
 However, the isotropic approximation of $\lambda$ does not account for the anisotropy in electron-phonon interactions.
-The presence of multiple nested Fermi surface sheets (Fig. \ref{fig:gaps_fs} insets) in the B-C and B-C-N compounds, as well as in MgB$_2$, also suggests that their superconducting gaps may be highly anisotropic.
-Additionally, the computed $T_{c,AD}$ for MgB$_2$ is only 22.5 K, much lower than the experimental value of $\sim 40$ K. This discrepancy strongly suggests that solutions of the full anisotropic Eliashberg gap equations are required.
+In general, the presence of multiple nested Fermi surface sheets may sustain anisotropic superconducting gaps.
+Additionally, the computed $T_{c,AD}$ for MgB$_2$ is only 22.5 K, much lower than the experimental value of $\sim 40$ K. This discrepancy suggests that solutions of the full Eliashberg gap equations are required.